+The key to finding cheaper tickets is flexibility in your flight.
 If you can choose when you are going on a trip, by all means, do it.
-The key to finding cheaper tickets is being flexible about your flight.
-This means you should be flexible with the day you fly, the time of the day, as well as the number of stops and your seat selection.
+That means you should be flexible with the day you fly, the time of the day, as well as the number of stops, and your seat selection.

 Also, you will definitely find cheaper options if you can travel off-season, not only for your flight but for the accommodation as well.

-Moreover, make sure you use your bonus points or miles you have earned with your credit card.
-This allows you to stay at top hotels for free or for just a fraction of the regular price.
+Moreover, make sure you use the bonus points or miles you have earned with your credit card.
+That allows you to stay at top hotels for free or for just a fraction of the regular price.

-On the other hand, if you don’t want to pay for your accommodation at all, you can find a place to stay on Couchsurfing or you can choose a housesitting option.
+If you don’t want to pay for your accommodation, you can find a place to stay on Couchsurfing or choose a house sitting option.

-You will find a lot of restaurants and fast food stands close to the top tourist attractions.
+You will find many restaurants and fast-food stands close to the top tourist attractions.
 And while the food may be delicious, these places are usually rather expensive.

-If you want to save some money, don’t eat in areas near the most popular tourist attractions.
+Don’t eat in areas near the most popular tourist attractions if you want to save some money.
 Instead, try walking a few blocks and explore other options.
-They will usually have the food of the same quality, while the price will be considerably lower.
+They will usually have the same quality food, while the price will be considerably lower.

-What you can also do is prepare your own food if you are staying at a house or apartment.
-You can have big breakfast and pack something for later during the day.
-Then, you can go to an affordable restaurant for dinner and enjoy yourself.
+You can also prepare your own food if you stay at a house or apartment.
+You can have a big breakfast and pack something for later during the day.
+Then, you can go to an affordable restaurant for dinner.

-This doesn’t mean that you should be too frugal.
+You shouldn’t be too frugal.
 Instead, you should draw a line between when to save and when to splurge.
-For example, if you save $50 carrying your own water, you can spend this money on eating out at fancy places.
+For example, if you save $50 by carrying your own water, you can spend this money on eating out at fancy places.

-The key is to stick to your budget ‒ look for ways to save money but also treat yourself from time to time.
+The key is to stick to your budget.
+Look for ways to save money and treat yourself well from time to time.

-When looking for souvenirs to buy, wait until you have seen different offers.
-Don’t buy them at the first place you find.
-Instead, shop around and you will surely find cheaper options.
+When looking for souvenirs to buy, wait until you find many different offers.
+Shop around to find cheaper options.